• Skip to primary navigation

 Why we love this recipe

 Who doesn't love a cake recipe that is both super easy AND quick?
-This recipe has both: it basically only requires one bowl and one whisk, and is ready to be enjoyed in about 30 minutes.
+This French Apple Cake recipe has both: it basically only requires one bowl and one whisk, and is ready to be enjoyed in less than one hour!

 Ingredients